WHY BIOMASS ELECTRICITY SHOULD NOT RECEIVE RENEWABLE ENERGY SUBSIDIES

 Biomass impacts on air quality

-The effects of air pollution on health are well accepted and documented14.
-Air pollution is estimated to cause 40,000 deaths in the UK every year15, from heart attacks and strokes, cancer and lung and respiratory diseases.
+The effects of air pollution on health are well accepted and documented.
+Air pollution is estimated to cause 40,000 deaths in the UK every year, from heart attacks and strokes, cancer and lung and respiratory diseases.

 Can sustainability standards result in ‘good biomass’?

-In 2015, the UK Government published new sustainability standards for biomass electricity.
+In 2015, the UK Government introduced sustainability standards for biomass electricity.
 Many environmental groups, including Biofuelwatch roundly rejected these standards as insufficient and not based on science.

-The UK Government’s sustainability standards are deeply flawed.
-The current greenhouse gas criteria states that biomass electricity may qualify for Renewables Obligation (RO) support if it has a carbon intensity of 200 kg CO2e/MWh or less.
+The current greenhouse gas criteria states that biomass electricity may qualify for renewable electricity subsidies if it has a carbon intensity of 200 kg CO2e/MWh or less.

 Firstly, this is far higher than other renewable sources (e.g. wind, 4-31 kg CO2e/MWh).
-Secondly, the method used to estimate the carbon intensity only includes emissions from the harvesting, processing and transport of the wood but ignores all other sources of emissions (as listed in the first section); from total changes to the structure of the forest, to the forgone sequestration (the CO2 the forest could have absorbed if left untouched) to the indirect impacts on other areas of land.
+Secondly, the method used to estimate the carbon intensity by and lare only includes emissions from burning fossil fuels during logging, processing and transport of the wood but ignores all other sources of emissions (as listed in the first section).
+Ignored are the smokestack emissions from burning biomass and those from cutting down trees and entire forests.

 The land criteria for biomass are even weaker than the greenhouse-gas criteria.
 Only 70% of the wood burnt by a power plant must be classed as ‘sustainable’ in order to qualify for subsidies.
 The ‘sustainable’ criteria themselves are vague and based on principles rather than measurable standards – for instance, ‘protecting water, soil and biodiversity’ and ‘conserving key ecosystems’.
 Furthermore, wood pellet providers are permitted to provide their own evidence of compliance with these standards – external verification and auditing is not required.